tun67213/DataStructuresReview/README.md

     This Project is designed to demonstrate a few of the various data structures that exist in Java through implementing them.
 Those include ArrayList and LinkedList.
-For the LinkedList class, the implementation that will be followed is the DoublyLinkedList class as per what is followed in standard Java.
+For the LinkedList class, the implementation that will be followed is the DoublyLinkedList class as per what is followed in Java SE 7.

-## Files
+## Files and Functionalities

 ### AbstractCollection.java, AbstractList.java, AbstractSequentialList.java